 - Network downtimes

-For example the specific search for downtime of >90 minutes during business hours
+For example the specific search for downtimes of >90 minutes during business hours

 Availability of all ports within a group or indeed comparing two port groups, for example information about all SLAs of carrier X compared to carrier Y in the WAN environment for redundant connections of two different carriers.